tentone/go-fileserver/README.md

 ### Data Storage

-- Data is stored as files, using the UUID identifier (lowercase) as file name and the correct file format extension (lowercase).
+- Data is stored as files, using the UUID identifier as file name and the correct file format extension.
 - Files are organized in library folders, each library should contains a different type of data (images, videos, documents, etc).
-- The platform relies on the filesystem to index and access all data quickly.
+- The platform relies on the file system to index and access all data quickly.

-### Data Indexing

-- Stored resources can be indexed in the SQL database associated, there are two types of indexation available.
-  - Temporal indexation
-  - Spatial indexation